dragonknight919/react-app-aws-jenkins-ansible/README.md

 ## :dart: About

 This project aims to create a Jenkins pipeline to deploy web-page written Nodejs and React Frameworks on AWS Cloud Infrastructure using Ansible.
 Building infrastructure process is managing with control node utilizing Ansible.
 This infrastructure has 1 jenkins server (`Amazon Linux 2 AMI`) as ansible control node and 3 EC2's as worker node (`Red Hat Enterprise Linux 8 with High Availability`).
 These EC2's will be launched on AWS console.
 Web-page has 3 main components which are postgresql, nodejs, and react.
 Each component is serving in Docker container on EC2s dedicated for them.
 Postgresql is serving as Database of web-page.
 Nodejs controls backend part of web-side and react controls frontend side of web-page.
-The code was written by Devenes and architecture will be created by AWS & DevOps Team.
+The code was written by dragonmstr and architecture will be created by AWS & DevOps Team.

 ## :sparkles: Contents